 Bow drilling in Australia by Gordon Dedman

-At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented the bow drilling technique he is teaching in Australia.
-It is assumed that readers know the basics of bow drill friction fire lighting and I therefore will only concentrate on specific aspects of this technique as taught by Gordon.
+At the Global Bushcraft Symposium 2022 in the UK, Gordon Dedman presented the bow drilling technique he teaches in Australia.
+Since readers are assumed to know the basics of bow drill friction fire lighting, I will only concentrate on specific aspects of this technique as taught by Gordon.

 Setting up the bow drill set

-Which kind of wood to use for the hearth board and spindle was discussed in my post about Australian woods for friction fire lighting, which can be found here.
-In this article here, I will discuss shapes, geometries, and procedures.
+My post about Australian woods for friction fire lighting discussed the hearth board and spindle’s wood choice.
+It can be found here.
+In this article, I will discuss shapes, geometries, and hand drill friction fire lighting procedures.

 Hearth Board

-For the hearth board for bow drilling in Australia, Gordon is using sticks of the same wood as the spindles are, but only about 1,2-1,5 times wider than the spindle is.
+For the hearth board for bow drilling in Australia, Gordon uses sticks of the same wood as the spindles but only about 1,2-1,5 times wider than the spindle.
 That means the hearth board is comparatively slim compared to the spindle and very often from the same dead and dry piece of wood.
-The length of the hearth board should be enough to burn another 3 or 4 friction fire holes into it and still have enough space to securely hold it down with one of the feet.
+The length of the hearth board should be enough to burn another 3 or 4 friction fire holes into it and still have enough space to hold it down with one of the feet securely.
 The hearth board should be flat at the bottom so that it can be held down with a foot without moving or vibrating.
-In case it vibrates, no ember will be formed but only dust will accumulate.
-Gordon also cuts a flat sidewall at the place where the notch will be located.
+No ember will be formed if it vibrates, but only dust will accumulate.
+Gordon also cuts a flat sidewall where the notch will be located.

 Spindle

-The spindle length depends again on a variety of factors, like the thickness of the hearth board, length of own lower leg, and thickness of the holding block a.s.o., but a length of about 35 cm is suitable in most cases.
-As always, on the lower-/friction side, the shape of the spindle should be half-round and on the upper-/bearing side a pronounced, long tip should be cut.
+The spindle length depends again on various factors, like the thickness of the hearth board, length of the lower leg, and thickness of the holding block a.s.o., but a length of about 35 cm is suitable in most cases.
+As always, on the lower-/friction side, the shape of the spindle should be half-round, and on the upper-/bearing side, a pronounced, long tip should be cut.

 Bow

-As a bow for bow drilling in Australia, Gordon uses thick, stout pieces of green wood of any species with a length of about one meter, from which he uses about 80 cm of net length for his stroking action.
-The bow stick can be either straight or slightly bent and most bow sticks he uses are between 3 – 4 cm thick.
-Gordon prefers to saw on either end an inclined V-notch.
-On the upper end, he attaches the string in the notch with a snare knot; at the lower end (which he holds in his hand) he secures the string with a good number of half-hitches.
+As a bow for bow drilling in Australia, Gordon uses thick, stout pieces of green wood of any species with a length of about one meter, using about 80 cm of net length for his stroking action.
+The bow stick can be either straight or slightly bent, and most bow sticks he uses are between 3 – 4 cm thick.
+Gordon prefers to see an inclined V-notch on either end.
+On the upper back, he attaches the string in the notch with a snare knot; at the lower end (which he holds in his hand), he secures the string with a good number of half-hitches.

 String

-As a string, Gordon uses Paracord (between 3,5 – 5 mm thickness).
-He fits new string cords in such a way that there is only a slight slack in the final mounted cord on the bow, as the new Paracord will stretch up to a certain point.
-For already used Paracord strings, the slack below a virtual straight line in between the two anchor points depends on the spindle thickness, but as a rule of thumb about 3 cm slack should be fine.
-In case the grip of the string on the spindle is not enough and the spindle starts slipping, the following measures can be taken according to Gordon:
+Gordon uses Paracord (between 3.5 – 5 mm thickness) as a string.
+He fits new string cords so that there is only a slight slack in the final mounted cord on the bow, as the new Paracord will stretch up to a certain point.
+For already used Paracord strings, the slack below a virtual straight line between the two anchor points depends on the spindle thickness, but as a rule of thumb, about 3 cm slack should be fine.
+In case the grip of the string on the spindle is not enough, and the spindle starts slipping, the following measures can be taken according to Gordon:

 1. Unknotting and tightening up the string, or